Solo Travel in Thailand

 Old Capital Bike Inn, Bangkok

-- Prices start from £64 for a twin room with private bathroom
+- Prices start from £64 for a twin room with a private bathroom

 - To book, check prices or availability for Old Capital Bike Inn